Learning to Fly: Let's simulate evolution in Rust (pt 3)

 }

-When I'm facing this kind of decision, I think how often users will need to affect that particular value: a population is usually different each time someone calls .evolve(), so it's convenient to accept it via parameter; on the other hand, selection algorithm generally remains identical for the whole simulation, so it'll be wiser to go with constructor.
+A population is usually different each time one calls .evolve(), so it's convenient to accept it via parameter - on the other hand, the selection algorithm usually remains the same for the entire simulation, so it'll be more convenient for the users to provide it through the constructor.

 Now we're almost ready to invoke the selection method: